Mregussek/MAREngine-docs/references/classes-graphics/rendererbatch.rst

 RendererBatch
 =============

-RendererBatch is a renderer, than can draw :ref:`RenderPipeline's<class_RenderPipeline>` data to the screen.
+RendererBatch is a renderer, than can draw :ref:`RenderPipeline's<class_RenderPipeline>` data onto the screen.

 Public Methods
 --------------